Shares of NCS Down 61.9% Since Downtrend Call on Shares | Comtex SmarTrend

 SmarTrend identified a Downtrend for Nci Building Sys (NYSE:NCS) on October 10th, 2018 at $14.97.
 In approximately 19 months, Nci Building Sys has returned 61.86% as of today's recent price of $5.71.

-Nci Building Sys share prices have moved between a 52-week high of $6.49 and a 52-week low of $5.39 and are now trading 6% above that low price at $5.71 per share.
-Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.
+In the past 52 weeks, Nci Building Sys share prices have been bracketed by a low of $5.52 and a high of $6.49 and are now at $5.71, 3% above that low price.
+In the last five trading sessions, the 50-day moving average (MA) has remained constant while the 200-day MA has remained constant.

 NCI Building Systems, Inc. designs, manufactures, and markets metal engineered building systems and products for the building industry.
 The Company sells metal components as well as complete metal building systems.
 NCI sells its products in the United States.